Varina-Enon Bridge

 Varina-Enon Bridge is a cable-stayed bridge which carries Interstate 295 across the James River near Dutch Gap between Henrico County near Richmond and Chesterfield County near Hopewell, Virginia.
 It was opened to traffic in July 1990.

 The Varina-Enon Bridge has six lanes (three lanes each way) with full right and left shoulders, with 150 ft of vertical navigational clearance and 630 ft of horizontal navigational clearance.
 The bridge spans the shipping channel that leads to the Port of Richmond.
 The overall bridge length is 4,680 ft.

 The bridge is owned and maintained by the Virginia Department of Transportation (VDOT).
 It was named for Varina, the original county seat of Henrico County which was located near the north end, and Enon, a small community near the south end in Chesterfield County.

-This bridge was also affected by the 1993 tornado that destroyed half of the Historic District of Petersburg, Virginia, a Wal-Mart in nearby Colonial Heights, and damaged portions of the city of Hopewell.
+This bridge was also affected by the 1993 tornado that destroyed half of the Historic District of Petersburg, a Wal-Mart in nearby Colonial Heights, and damaged portions of the city of Hopewell.

-Concrete cable-stayed bridge: a new design
+Design

 The design was selected because a high level was needed to clear a shipping channel, but there was a strong desire to avoid a drawbridge configuration following the collision of the SS Marine Floridian into the Benjamin Harrison Bridge at Jordan Point, a few miles downstream, in 1977.
 That complex bridge structure was out of service for over a year.
 At 157 ft tall, the Varina-Enon Bridge was the tallest bridge in Virginia when it opened; it is now third-tallest, behind the 225 ft US 460/Corridor Q bridge over Grassy Creek connecting Buchanan County with Pike County, Kentucky (opened in 2016) and the 175 ft Wilson Creek Bridge carrying the Virginia Smart Road over Wilson Creek in Montgomery County (opened in 2001).

 It is similar in design to the Senator William V. Roth Jr. Bridge in Delaware, which was completed 5 years after the Varina-Enon Bridge.